This post may contain affiliate links. Please read our disclosure policy.

 - If needed, drain excess grease and add a splash of broth and scrape loose any brown bits from the inside of the pot to deglaze.

-- Add CARROTS, CRUSHED TOMATOES, TOMATO PASTE, RICE, BROWN SUGAR, WORCESTERSHIRE SAUCE, PAPRIKA, CABBAGE and BROTH.
+- Add CARROTS, CRUSHED TOMATOES, TOMATO PASTE, RICE, BROWN SUGAR, WORCESTERSHIRE SAUCE, PAPRIKA, CABBAGE, BROTH, SALT, and PEPPER.
 Stir to combine.

 - Bring just to a boil, reduce heat, and simmer 20 minutes, or until rice is fully cooked.